 If someone needs a protective order, they must submit a petition to their district court or the district court in the county where the abuser lives or where the abuse originally occurred.
 The court clerk can assist petitioners with the filing process.

-A restraining order petition should include the following:
+A protective order petition should include the following:

 - The history of incidents